Guitar Practice – A Practical Guide

 At Deviant Noise, we’re all about making your own music.
 But learning other people’s music and being able to play real songs is a big part of the process.

-This practice plan should cover the areas you need to get better at in order to 1) play your favorite music and 2) make your own music.
+This plan should cover the areas you need to get better at in order to 1) play your favorite music and 2) make your own music.

 Time needed: 1 hour and 30 minutes